sdrawkcab3/pegasus-linux/README.md

    - Config.json exists and is properly formatted

 2. Common issues:
-   - Port 5432 already in use: Change the port mapping in docker-compose.yml
+   - Database connection issues: Ensure the `POSTGRES_PASSWORD` in `.env` matches what the app expects
    - Database connection issues: Ensure PostgreSQL container is healthy

 ## Contributing